yahyamohmuedpro99/payment-flow/README.md

-# Payment Flow - Production-Ready Fintech Backend
+# Payment Flow Backend

-**Backend Engineer Assessment Submission**

-A production-grade payment backend system with wallet management, product catalog, order processing, and payment gateway integration.
-Built with enterprise-level architecture focusing on financial integrity, race condition prevention, and comprehensive audit trails.
+A payment backend system with wallet management, product catalog, order processing, and payment gateway integration.

 ---

-## 📊 Project Status
+## What This Project Does

+This is a backend API for handling digital product sales with two payment methods:
+- **Wallet payments** - Users deposit funds and purchase products from their balance
+- **Stripe payments** - Credit card payments via Stripe checkout

-- ✅ **Completion:** 100% Core Requirements + 95% Bonus Features
+### Core Features

-- ✅ **Estimated Score:** 110/100
-- ✅ **Status:** Ready for Production
-- ✅ **Test Coverage:** Unit + E2E Tests Passing
+**Authentication**
+- JWT-based authentication with access and refresh tokens
+- Role-based access control (USER/MERCHANT)
+- Password hashing with bcrypt

+**Wallet System**
+- Deposit and withdraw funds
+- Complete transaction audit trail
+- Atomic balance updates to prevent data inconsistency
-- ✅ **Documentation:** Complete with Architecture Diagrams
+- Transaction history with pagination

----

-## 🎯 Key Achievements

-### Core Requirements (100%)
-✅ JWT Authentication with Role-Based Access Control
-✅ Complete Wallet System with Audit Trail
+**Product Management**
+- Merchants can create and manage products
+- Stock management with race condition prevention
-✅ Product Management with Stock Control
+- Product caching with Redis
-✅ Race-Condition Safe Purchase Flow
-✅ Normalized Database Schema (PostgreSQL + Prisma)
-✅ Clean Architecture with TypeScript Strict Mode
-✅ Comprehensive Documentation

-### Bonus Features (95%)
-✅ Stripe Payment Gateway Integration
-✅ Advanced Error Handling (Custom Exceptions + Filters) ✅ TypeScript Strict Mode Enabled
-✅ Comprehensive Testing (Unit + E2E)
+- Only product owners can modify their products

+**Order Processing**
+- Purchase products using wallet balance or Stripe
+- Atomic transactions ensure stock and balance are always consistent
+- Prevents overselling when multiple users buy simultaneously
+- Order history for users and sales tracking for merchants

+**Additional Features**
+- Stripe payment gateway integration
+- Global error handling
+- Input validation
-✅ Redis Caching for Performance
+- Redis caching for performance
-✅ Swagger/OpenAPI Documentation
+- Swagger API documentation

 ---